Hello, and welcome to my blog!

 My name is Jaehyeon Kim, and I am an audio engineer from South Korea.

 To start with my background, I was born in Chuncheon-si, a small city in South Korea.
-I spent most of my childhood here, but also in New Zealand and China.
-After finishing grade school, I moved to the United States.
+I spent most of my childhood here.
+After finishing grade school, I moved to the States.
 This was when I began to play bass clarinet through the influence of my mother, and was actively involved in school band and orchestra.
 When I turned 16, I discovered the field of audio engineering and realized this was my path.

-I started studying at Berklee College of music in 2012, and received a Bachelor of Music degree with Music Production & Engineering major and Acoustics & Electronics minor.
+I started studying at Berklee College of Music in 2012, and received a Bachelor of Music degree in Music Production & Engineering major and Acoustics & Electronics minor.

 Currently, I am: